PortalNetwork/zns/README.md

 ![ZNS Stack](./assets/stacks/z-stack.png)

 ### State Layer
+Zilliqa servers as the fundamental blockchain state layer.
+It stores each of the transactions and record the related data transformation.
+This layer give the participants the ability to control and own their state and data.
+ZNS stores the data and state in the state layer.

 ![ZNS State Layer](./assets/stacks/z-01.png)

 ### Computation Layer
+Developers can utlize Scilla to implement their business logic to the smart contract.
+The paradigms of functional programming and formal verification of Scilla enhance the security of smart contracts.

 ![ZNS Computation Layer](./assets/stacks/z-02.png)

 ### Component Layer
+The design of digital assets can have more functions through combing the State Layer and Computation Layer, such as: crypto assets, and identities.
+Those programmable assets has many more potential usages and sub-economies within.

 ![ZNS Component Layer](./assets/stacks/z-03.png)

 ### Scalability / Transfer Layer
+The sharding mechnaism of Zilliqa provides high throughput and eliminates the obstables about network congestion, high transaction fees or related security issues.
 ![ZNS Transfer Layer](./assets/stacks/z-04.png)

 ### Protocol Layer
+The BNS protocol is a standard which can make the Zilliqa Name Service more efficient.
+The protocol essentially for the user control layer and the application layer which can let more applications and services can be built on top of it.
 ![ZNS Protocol Layer1](./assets/stacks/z-05.png)

 ### User Control Layer
+This layer is in charge of managing a user’s private keys and the interaction with the State Layer.
+Before the Zilliqa wallet published, the users should use command line interface (CLI) to talk directly with the computation layer.
+ZNS plays an crucial rule to transfer hashes to human-meaningful names.
+Zilliqa wallet and browser extension can resolve ZNS to wallet address, contract address and IPFS hash.
 ![ZNS User Control Layer1](./assets/stacks/z-06.png)
 ![ZNS User Control Layer2](./assets/stacks/z-07.png)

 ### Application Layer
+The above features provided by different layers enables more use cases.
+For example, developers can utilize the tech stacks to build a decentralized website which can interact with the Zilliqa and hosted on IPFS.
+Users can view the decentralized resources through simply typing yourwebsite.zil on the domain url bar with our further enhancement in browser extension.
 ![ZNS Application Layer](./assets/stacks/z-08.png)

 ## 📃 Introduction